Soichiro75/cloudfoundry-on-openstack/01_build-openstack/README.md

 # set up the RDO repository to install OpenStack

 # Below procedures is for CentOS not RHEL.
-# Probably, it is more good to choice Liberty than mitaka.
+# It is more good to choice OpenStack Liberty than OpenStack Mitaka.
 # https://bosh.io/docs/init-openstack.html > supported releases: Liberty (actively tested)
-# But I try to use mitaka
+# However, I try to use Mitaka in this documents.
+# If you want to use Liberty, you can use below command instead with Mitaka
+# "yum install -y centos-release-openstack-liberty"
 yum install -y centos-release-openstack-mitaka

 # Update your current packages